 Bet on the Preakness Stakes

-World famous to race fans as the second leg of the American Triple Crown of racing, the Preakness Stakes is run at Baltimore, Maryland’s Pimlico racetrack every year on the third Saturday of May, two weeks after the Kentucky Derby is run at Churchill Downs.
-The Preakness Stakes is scheduled for May 20, 2023, so now is the time to learn how to bet the Preakness Stakes!
+World famous to race fans as the second leg of the American Triple Crown of racing, the Preakness Stakes is run at Baltimore, Maryland’s Pimlico Race Course every year on the third Saturday of May, two weeks after the Kentucky Derby is run at Churchill Downs.
+The Preakness Stakes is scheduled for May 18, 2024, so now is the time to learn how to bet the Preakness Stakes!

-The race is open to three-year old Thoroughbred horses and is run at a distance of 1 3/16 miles on the Pimlico dirt track.
+The race is open to three-year old Thoroughbred horses and is run at a distance of 1 3/16 miles (9 1/2 furlongs) on the Pimlico dirt track.
 The race was first run in 1873 at a distance of 1 ½ miles, with Survivor the first winner.
 The distance has varied between one mile and 1 ½ miles over its history, though has been at its current distance of 1 3/16 miles since 1925, making it a bona fide tradition.
+The winner gets the lion’s share of a $2 million purse, the blanket of black-eyed susans, and a place in horse racing history!

 Keep reading this Preakness Stakes betting guide to find out how to bet on the Preakness Stakes, and where to bet the race online from the comfort of your own home!